Institution

 With the first solo show of the work of Katherine Bradford in Europe, HALLE FÜR KUNST Steiermark is presenting one of the most important painters of her generation.
 Her work is situated at the transition from figuration to abstraction, or rather where the figure and its identities begin to diversify, and this now over-eighty-year-old artist enjoys a reputation and significance in the USA that can finally be discovered in Europe.
 Artist Franz Kapfer is utilizing his exhibition marking the award of the Würdigungspreis für bildende Kunst des Landes Steiermark to present a complex narrative about the uses and abuses of power, including many key works that have not yet been shown in Austria, as well as completely new works.
 An additional intervention in the Landeszeughaus will add to the broad reception of the artist’s work.
 Mathias Poledna develops a new film work that refers to the architecture of the museum building, combining this with further works and historical exhibits to create a cross-genre exhibition that thematizes the ruptures and continuities within modernism.
 Modernism and its ruptures play a role in a very different way in the two-part group exhibition A Parallel Action: The Future of Melancholy, which is produced together with the Museum of Contemporary Art in Belgrade.
 The title refers to Robert Musil’s almost timeless novel The Man without Qualities, and the gaze is not just directed toward a (shared?) past but also sees the allegedly negative state of melancholy as a driving force of change.

 This year’s exhibition program also includes various performative formats.
 On the one hand the artist Lara Favaretto will perform one of her clandestine conversations under the title Thinking Head in conjunction with the exhibition Ridiculously Yours!
 Art, Awkwardness and Enthusiasm.
-In the spring Leon Höllhummer will present an immersive installation that will be both a stage and a film set.
+In the winter Leon Höllhummer will present an immersive installation that will be both a stage and a film set.
 The exhibition Total Romance by Isabel Lewis and Dirk Bell will intentionally heighten and expand the format of performance as a hosted situation.

 Our 2024 exhibitions are accompanied by a lively program of events and education as well as informative online formats and publications, thus making it possible to experience contemporary art as a sign of our times.